KIRAGU-MWAURA/Introductory-Course-Metagenomics-Data-Analysis-Curriculum/README.md

 The data is obtained from [Moving pictures tutorial](https://docs.qiime2.org/2022.2/tutorials/moving-pictures/#moving-pics-diversity)

-- An analysis of human microbiome samples from two indivuduals (subject-1 and subject-2)
+- This is an analysis of human microbiome samples from two indivuduals (subject-1 and subject-2)
 - At four body sites (gut,tongue left palm, right palm)
 - At five timepoints, the first of which immediately followed antibiotic usage. (day 0 , day 84, day 112, day 140, day 168)
 - These were sequenced on an Illumina HiSeq using the Earth Microbiome Project hypervariable region 4 (V4) 16S rRNA sequencing protocol.